Home | Outreach | Programs | Aquaculture

 Aquaculture is the farming of aquatic organisms such as fish, crustaceans, mollusks and aquatic plants.

-The Shellfish Research Laboratory at UGA Marine Extension and Georgia Sea Grant conducts studies into successful strategies for cultivating native mollusk species and researches possible diseases and their prevention to help create a healthy and sustainable industry.
+Marine Extension and Georgia Sea Grant’s Shellfish Research Laboratory conducts studies into successful strategies for cultivating native mollusk species and researches possible diseases and their prevention to help create a healthy and sustainable industry.

 Most scientists and resource managers recognize that America’s fisheries are in serious decline due to overfishing and habitat degradation.